Black Americans' contributions to the field of mental health have been long overlooked. Check out these trailblazers!

 Freda C. Lewis-Hall, M.D., DFAPA

-Freda C. Lewis Hall earned her B.S. degree from Johns Hopkins University and her medical doctorate from Howard University in Washington, DC.
-Dr. Lewis-Hall is currently Pfizer's Senior Vice President & Chief Medical Officer.
+Freda C. Lewis-Hall earned her B.S. degree from Johns Hopkins University and her medical doctorate from Howard University in Washington, DC.
+She served as Pfizer, Inc.'s Chief Medical Officer and Executive Vice President until the end of 2018 and as Chief Patient Officer and Executive Vice President during 2019.
 Trained as a psychiatrist, Dr. Lewis-Hall has held an array of leadership roles across the healthcare and pharmaceutical sectors, as well as in academia, medical research, and direct service provision.
 In 2010, Dr. Lewis-Hall was appointed by the Obama Administration to the inaugural Board of Governors for the Patient-Centered Outcomes Research Institute (PCORI), and in 2012 she was appointed chair of the Cures Acceleration Network Review Board and a member of the National Center for Advancing Translational Sciences (NCATS) Advisory Council of the National Institutes of Health.
 She also serves on the Executive Committee of the Clinical Trials Transformation Initiative and on numerous other boards, including those of Harvard Medical School, The Institute of Medicine's Forum on Drug Discovery, Development, and Translation, and Save the Children.
-Dr. Lewis-Hall has received several recognitions including being named as one of Savoy's Top Influential Women in Corporate America in 2012, named "Woman of the Year" by Healthcare Businesswomen's Association’s in 2011, as well as being recognized in 2010 as one of the nation's 75 Most Powerful Women in Business by Black Enterprise Magazine and among the 25 Most Influential African-Americans in health care by Black Health Magazine.
+Dr. Lewis-Hall has received several recognitions including being named as one of Savoy's Top Influential Women in Corporate America in 2012, named "Woman of the Year" by Healthcare Businesswomen's Associations in 2011, as well as being recognized in 2010 as one of the nation's 75 Most Powerful Women in Business by Black Enterprise Magazine and among the 25 Most Influential African Americans in health care by Black Health Magazine.

 Jacki McKinney, M.S.W.

-Ms. McKinney is a survivor of trauma, addiction, homelessness and the psychiatric and criminal justice systems.
-She is a family advocate specializing in issues affecting African-American women and their children and is a founding member of the National People of Color Consumer/Survivor Network.
-Ms. McKinney has been a consultant and advisor to the Center for Mental Health Services and is well known for her moving presentations to national audiences on issues such as seclusion/restraint, intergenerational family support and minority issues in public mental health.
-Additionally, Ms. McKinney is a proud recipient of Mental Health America's highest honor, the Clifford W. Beers award, presented to a consumer of mental health and/or substance abuse services who best reflects the example set by Beers in his efforts to improve conditions for, and attitudes toward, people with mental illnesses.
-She is also the recipient of a Lifetime Achievement Award from the Substance Abuse & Mental Health Services Administration's Voice Awards program which was presented to her for her distinguished leadership and advocacy on behalf of trauma survivors.
+Ms. McKinney was a survivor of trauma, addiction, homelessness, and the psychiatric and criminal justice systems.
+She was a family advocate specializing in issues affecting African American women and their children and is a founding member of the National People of Color Consumer/Survivor Network.
+Ms. McKinney was a consultant and advisor to the Center for Mental Health Services and is well known for her moving presentations to national audiences on issues such as seclusion/restraint, intergenerational family support, and minority issues in public mental health.
+Additionally, Ms. McKinney was a proud recipient of Mental Health America's highest honor, the Clifford W. Beers Award, presented to a consumer of mental health and/or substance abuse services who best reflects the example set by Beers in his efforts to improve conditions for, and attitudes toward, people with mental illnesses.
+She was also the recipient of a Lifetime Achievement Award from the Substance Abuse & Mental Health Services Administration's Voice Awards program which was presented to her for her distinguished leadership and advocacy on behalf of trauma survivors.

 Linda James Myers, Ph.D.